 In collaboration with the Mindfulness Project at SickKids Hospital.

-This 9 month, 5 module program for health and end-of-life care professionals develops the skills of mindfulness and compassion in mediating suffering, illness and dying while also sustaining our well being.
+This unique program takes place on 5 weekends over 9 months.
+It is desgined for health and end-of-life care professionals to develop the skills of mindfulness and compassion in mediating suffering, illness and dying while also sustaining our well being.

 You want to make a difference and provide ease for others.
 This is why you are working in the healthcare, palliative or hospice field.
 You see the importance in working as a team to alleviate the suffering of patients.
 You also struggle with the complexity of our health care system in navigating the tender situations that arise in illness and death.